 BUSHRANGER; - those who abandoned social rights and privileges to take up "robbery under arms" as a way of life, using the bush as their base.

-"The reminiscences of the bushranging days have a sort of a fascination that seems to stir the blood in people, and, as a rule, brings about a lot of controversy." - CLARENCE PAGET BAYLY.
+"The reminiscences of the bushranging days have a sort of a fascination that seems to stir the blood in people, and, as a rule, brings about a lot of controversy." -CLARENCE PAGET BAYLY.

-Welcome to "Ben Hall: The Complete and Authentic Life and Times of Australian Bushranger Ben Hall and his Associates."
-This website is a comprehensive resource dedicated to the history of the notorious Australian bushranger, Ben Hall, and his associates, including Frank Gardiner, John Gilbert, and John O'Meally.
-It provides a deep dive into the bushranging era in Australia from the 1850s to the 1870s, a period often compared to the later American wild-west.
-The site offers a wealth of information drawn from historical records, eyewitness accounts, and meticulous research.
+Ben Hall Australian Bushranger and his Associates website is a comprehensive dedicated resource on the history of the notorious Australian bushranger Ben Hall and those associates, including the father of the modern bushranger Frank Gardiner, John Gilbert, Daniel Charters and John O'Meally.
+It provides a deep dive into the bushranging era in New South Wales, Australia, from the 1850s to the 1870s, a period often compared to the later American wild-west.
+The site offers a wealth of information drawn from historical records, eyewitness accounts, and meticulous research, ensuring that you, as a reader, can trust the accuracy and reliability of the information presented.

 Australian Bushrangers - A "Shot" Above The Rest